gbudjeakp/Building-u-feedback-exp/README.md

 5. Integration with Floc App webhooks to send out notification upon creation of feedback requests and creation of feedbacks.
 (Incoming feature)

+# Contribution
+If you would like to contribute, please read the [Contribution guide](https://github.com/buildingu/Building-u-feedback/blob/main/CONTRIBUTION.md)

 # Tech Stack
 ### Front-End Stack
 1. The Front-End is being built in react.js